IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/select.md

 ### Group

-Multiple `igc-select-item`'s can be placed between the opening and close brackets of an `igc-select-group` component so that users can visually group them together.
-The `igc-select-group` can be labelled via its `label` slot and disabled via its `Disable` property.
+Multiple `igc-select-item`s can be placed between the opening and closing brackets of an `igc-select-group` component so that users can visually group them together.
+The `igc-select-group` can be labelled via its `label` slot and disabled via its `Disabled` property.

 > [!NOTE]
 > Keep in mind that if a select group is disabled, you cannot enable separate items of it.